 GHS Football Touchdown Club

-Check this site often for news and information about the upcoming season.
-Player and family registration for the Touchdown Club will open soon.
+Check this site often for news/information about the upcoming season.
 Details about off-season activities, volunteer opportunities, schedules and other information will be shared here throughout the year.

 Guilford Football Wins 35-33 Thriller Versus Jonathan Law